- Reading time

 In The Time of Our Singing, the US writer Richard Powers describes how, against the backdrop of post-war segregation in his country, a racially mixed family is both united and pulled apart by music.
 The novel inspired Kris Defoort for his magnum opus.
-Just a few months before the world premiere, we discuss this La Monnaie commission with the composer and his librettist Peter van Kraaij.
+We paid the Belgian composer a visit, to discuss this La Monnaie commission in the company of his librettist Peter van Kraaij.

 Richard Powers zooms in alternatively on the generation of the parents – who, at the height of the struggle against segregation, have to fight all the usual prejudices against mixed marriages – and the generation of their biracial children – who grow up in the Civil Rights era.
 Powers gives his book an ingenious structure that refers to David Strom’s profession as a quantum physicist working on the non-linear time.
 The Time of Our Singing is at once rich in emotion and an intellectual exploration of themes such as civil rights, segregation, identity, and the conflict between art and real life.

 P.v.K.: In adapting the book for the libretto, the novel’s ingenious treatment of time was altered in order to make room for a chronological construction.
 Within that chronology, however, we did keep the great leaps in time that characterise the book.

 Kris Defoort: One of Peter van Kraaij’s ideas was to let everyone have their say from the very first act, whereas in the novel Joey is the main narrator.
 Peter also lets the story unfold chronologically, apart from the first scene, that is, in which the children – who are already adults when we first meet them at the start of the opera – relate how their parents met at Marian Anderson’s historic concert in 1939 on the steps of the Lincoln Memorial in Washington.